elyra-ai/elyra/etc/docker/airflow/README.md

 {% endcomment %}
 -->

-### airflow
+### Apache Airflow container image for Elyra

-Builds the Apache Airflow image with the [airflow-notebook](https://github.com/elyra-ai/airflow-notebook) package pre-installed.
+This `Dockerfile` is used to build an Apache Airflow container image that has the [airflow-notebook](https://github.com/elyra-ai/airflow-notebook) package pre-installed.
+The container image is published on [Docker Hub](https://hub.docker.com/r/elyra/airflow) and [quay.io](https://quay.io/repository/elyra/airflow).